-DISCLAIMER NOTICE: The following is an accessible outline of the DCA Office of Professional Services Examination Services presentation provided at the BAR Advisory Group meeting on April 27, 2023.
-A webcast recording of the presentation is also available on the BAR Advisory Group page at www.bar.ca.gov.
+DISCLAIMER NOTICE: The following is an accessible outline of the DCA Office of Professional Services Examination Services presentation provided at the BAR Educational Advisory Group meeting on May 11, 2023.
+To view a webcast recording of the presentation, visit the BAR Educational Advisory Group page at www.bar.ca.gov.